01

 Next step

 Share what the team is building, where delivery or operations are getting stuck, and what constraints already exist.
-The next step is usually a focused review, a scoped implementation pass, or a smaller engagement to clarify direction.
+The goal is to turn that into the clearest first move instead of a vague engagement.